19 years ago - Who remembers the Special K women's Triathlon

 In the longer term, some tucked away their medal and t-shirt in a drawer and quietly gave their bikes away to the next generation coming through, others kept exercising at different levels.
 Two went on to become multi-marathoners and Ironmen and still maintain that fitness today, definitely a change from their expected fitness trajectories which would have been very unlikely to happen without Special K.

-So as the warmer weather approaches, perhaps it's timely to revisit the value of team motivation.
+So at the start of another year, perhaps it's timely to revisit the value of team motivation.
 These days, while Special K isn't around, there is infinite variety in possible events ranging from online step challenges, to virtual races, to fundraiser efforts.
 While not perfect, the variety and price of sports wear for a wide range of sizes and shapes is much improved, a definite advantage today.
 But the key in a workplace (or family event) is having someone to keep things moving along, perhaps this summer season that person can be you?